Mal Reilly: Coaching career

-The Lions win in the 2nd test in Auckland also assured them a place in the 1992 Rugby League World Cup Final against Australia in October.
-The game was to be played in Australia, but was moved to the larger Wembley Stadium which gave Mal Reilly's team home ground advantage.
+The Lions win in the 2nd test in Auckland also assured them a place in the 1992 Rugby League World Cup final against Australia in October.
+As the top qualifier over the 4 year World Cup tournament, the game was to be played in Australia.
+However the Australian Rugby League (headed by Ken Arthurson) agreed to have the game moved to the larger Wembley Stadium which at 82,000 had a spectator capacity almost twice as much as the largest Australian venue, the 42,500 seat Sydney Football Stadium.
+This also gave Mal Reilly's team home ground advantage.
 In a tense Final played in front of a then international rugby league record attendance of 73,631 fans, Australian débutante centre Steve Renouf scored the only try of the game to give the Aussies a hard fought 10–6 win after the Lions had led 6–4 at half time.
 Reilly would then go on to win his final 6 games as Great Britain coach, achieving 3 wins over France and sweeping New Zealand 3–0 during their 1993 European tour.

-Reilly coached just one England game; a 36-11 win over Wales on 27 Nov 1992 at Vetch Field, Swansea.
+Reilly coached just one England game; a 36–11 win over Wales on 27 Nov 1992 at Vetch Field, Swansea.

 Reilly quit as Great Britain coach in early 1994 (his place was taken by former Lions captain Ellery Hanley who was still playing for Leeds at the time).
 He then took over as coach of Australian club; the Newcastle Knights for the 1995 ARL season, and their results improved markedly.
-He later coached them to their first grand final at the end of the 1997 ARL season which they won when they defeated Manly-Warringah (coached by Bob Fulton) 22–16 after winger Darren Albert scored a try under the posts with only seconds remaining.
+He later coached them to their first grand final at the end of the 1997 ARL season which they won when they defeated his old club and defending Premiers Manly (coached by Bob Fulton) 22–16 after winger Darren Albert scored a try under the posts with only seconds remaining.